 So we leverage our skills and knowledge to not only get to where we want to be, but also in different ways to have a wider impact: both within Endsleigh and across our local communities.

-So we continue to explore opportunities to see how best we can use our skills, both as individuals, as teams and as part of Zurich Financial Services, to benefit the people and the communities in which we live and work.
+So we continue to explore opportunities to see how best we can use our skills, both as individuals and as teams, to benefit the people and the communities in which we live and work.
 Right now, we have a comprehensive programme of development and support in place through our charity partnerships.

 True to our passion for making learning central to everything we do, we partner with three charities for whom education is key, raising funds on their behalf all year round.